How to Fix System Thread Exception Not Handled Error Windows 10/11?

 Solution 5.
 Uninstall Incompatible Programs

-Another solution to fix the BSOD problem is uninstalling incompatible programs.
-Many times incompatible software installed on your system can trigger the system thread exception error.
+Another solution to fix the BSOD problem is to uninstall incompatible programs.
+Many times, incompatible software installed on your system can trigger the system thread exception error.

 So you can uninstall problematic apps.
 Mostly, the recently downloaded software is the issue.
 So, you can remove them from your system as follows: